karoru23/WSI-PeruDB/README.md

 - Email address

 ## Download Data
-Users must send an email to the following email address: japaestegui@igp.gob.pe, including the same email details mentioned earlier, to download the dataset.
+Users must fill the request through this google forms.
 This is necessary for us to maintain statistics about the database.